-The proposed medical marijuana cultivation facility will provide opportunities for new employment and business support services.
+The proposed medical marijuana cultivation facility will provide opportunities for 85 new full time employment opportunities and business support services.

 Goal 2: Continued growth, which assures the maintenance of revenue, base adequate to support present and future public services and facilities needs.